-- 1. On ICP A, create a Network Element Assignment for MBG A (as Type: Outbound Proxy) and another for the SIP provider's SBC (as Type: Other).
+- On ICP A, create a Network Element Assignment for MBG A (as Type: Outbound Proxy) and another for the SIP provider's SBC (as Type: Other).
 Create a SIP Peer Profile for the SBC, specifying MBG A as the Outbound Proxy. - 2.
 On ICP B, add a Network Element Assignment for MBG B (as Type Outbound Proxy) and create another SIP Peer Profile for the SBC, specifying MBG B as the Outbound Proxy. - 3.
 On ICP A, program a Route List in ARS with SIP peer A and a route to ICP B as an alternate.
 Then program ARS Digits Dialed. - 4.
 On ICP B, program a Route List in ARS with SIP peer B and a route to ICP A as an alternate.
 Then program ARS Digits Dialed.

-5.4.2 Configure MBG Clustering
+5.4.2 Configure MiVoice Border Gateway Clustering

-Beginning with Release 11.5 SP2, MBG supports MBG supports 5+5+1 cluster configuration.

-- 1. On the master MBG, access the ICPs tab and add both ICP A and ICP B. - 2.
+- Beginning with Release 11.5 SP2, MiVoice Border Gateway supports MBG supports 5+5+1 cluster configuration. - For compatibility with MiCollab 9.6, MiVoice Border Gateway 11.6 will cluster with MiVoice Border Gateway 11.5 SP2.
+However, if you need WebRTC functionality and have already configured the cluster between these two versions, you must use the legacy WebRTC MiVoice Border Gateway version 11.5. - 1.
+On the master MiVoice Border Gateway, access the ICPs tab and add both ICP A and ICP B. - 2.
 On the SIP trunking tab, configure a trunk profile for the remote SBC.
 Add a single routing rule of "" with ICP A and ICP B as the targets of the rule.
-This configuration will propagate to the secondary MBG.
+This configuration will propagate to the secondary MiVoice Border Gateway.